GranatenHund/EvolveScience/README.md

 # EvolveScience

-  This is website is called EvolveScience.
+  EvolveScience is a website that contains information regarding cosmic objects such as active galaxies, black holes, stars, planets, asteroids, and their descriptions and examples within.

   It is developed using Flask, so make sure you have it installed in your Python Environment.

   Steps: